Have you ever had one of those epiphany moments?

 I hope that, in this blog, I’ve introduced you to a form of therapy that goes beyond the traditional methods; a form of therapy that combines, so beautifully, the more spiritual practices, particularly those of Eastern Philosophies, with the ever expanding research of therapeutics and neuroscience.

-Anna Ritchie is a GHR-Reg Clinical Hypnotherapist and creator of Cracking the Snacking Code, a powerful hypnosis recording to help you eat more mindfully and embrace a healthier relationship with food.
+Anna Ritchie is a GHR-Reg Clinical Hypnotherapist and creator of Your Weight in Mind, a powerful hypnosis programme designed to help women finally break the habit of comfort eating and forge a healthier relationship with food and themselves.
 Click HERE for more info.